Revised version, 2020

 Utopia is a common theme too, explicitly so in Mobile Utopia, but also as an ideological objective of Outgoing Cargo!.
 In common with other Industry on Parade programmes, it extols the virtue and progressiveness of US capitalism.
 As Samuel Dodd commented in an article in The Atlantic, the programmes were a humanising exercise as it showed the people behind the products and services of an industry.
 But it was also deeply ideological, reasserting what they though it should mean be to be American, in a USA that was defining herself as a new outward-looking global leader, in contrast to her pre-war isolationist positioning.
 Second Life itself, the site of Non-Perishable and the locations for my machinima, also carries an industrial ideology.
 It was born out of wave of late twentieth century technoliberalism in Silicon Valley that envisaged an online cyberutopia of equality, freedom, knowledge and truth*.

 Within my machinima, The Safe Shipment of Small Cargo, I use the shipping container as the connecting link through these three locations and media, with different arrangements of reality, actuality and virtuality.
-Mundane, a hunk of steel, a shipping container holds more than just the material objects inside of it.
+Mundane and a hunk of steel, but a shipping container holds more than just the material objects inside of it.